Data Leadership Certificate

 This 12-credit hour certificate will enable students to organize, analyze and use the vast amount of data available in today’s business environment to create evidence-based solutions to their organization’s problems.

 This can be a standalone program or be applied to a Master in Integrative Leadership degree.
+This certificate is transcripted upon completion, allowing you to show documented evidence of your credential and graduate level credits earned in as little as a year.

 Case studies from various sectors (e.g., healthcare, marketing, manufacturing, retail, and nonprofit) will showcase how data products can be presented to aid in decision-making.
 The cases will present common statistical outputs (visualizations, descriptive statistics, and basic statistical tests) and provide students the opportunity to think about the data underpinning them.
 This course will include basic Excel applications and demonstrate the importance of tracing data back to its often messy sources.
 Ethical and legal implications of data collection, protection, and use will also be explored.